cubangnocchi/Pro001/README.md

 ## ⏩How to run it:
 > [!Warning]
 >
-> *Currently in development; there is only a test of maze generation and visuals to run.*
+> *Currently in development; there is only a test of maze generation and player movement with some bugs to run.*
 > *A working version available to play is **coming soon**, very soon.*
 > ###### _veeery soon..._